What is mobile commerce?

 Advantages of mobile commerce

 It is the main advantage of mobile commerce (m-commerce).
 Users can get any information that they need, whenever they want regardless of their locations, via mobile devices that connected to the Internet.
-In the mobile commerce applications, users may still be engaged in activities, such as meeting people or traveling while performing transactions or getting information.
+In mobile commerce applications, users may still be engaged in activities, such as meeting people or traveling while performing transactions or getting information.
 With this capability, mobile commerce (m-commerce) makes services or applications can meet consumer’s need whenever and wherever it arises.

 The other advantage of mobile commerce is reachability.
 Through mobile devices, business entities may approach customers anywhere and anytime.
 On the other hand, with a mobile device, users can communicate with other people regardless of time and location.
 People will no longer be constrained by time or place in accessing e-commerce activities.
 Furthermore, users may limit their ability to approach some particular people and at some particular times.